rsramadhani/Praxis-Academy/Novice/03-01/readme.md

       UI = f ( state )

-UI is the layout on the screen
+UI is the layout on the screen,
-F is your build methods
+F is your build methods,
 State is the applicaton state

 ## Provider